mrneuenschwander/election-analysis/README.md

 # Election-Analysis
-First dive into Python scripts
+First dive into Python scripts.

 ## Project Overview
-The primary purpose of this project is to write a script capable of certifying the local congressional election for a State of Colorado Board of Elections.
-This project, as will be explained, may be easily modified for use in other elctions as well, making it more versatile and reliable than other methods of certification.
+The primary purpose of this project was to write a script capable of certifying a local congressional election for a State of Colorado Board of Elections.
+This project, as will be explained, may be easily modified for use tracking other data as well, making it more versatile, consistent, and reliable than other methods of certification.

 ## Primary Objectives:
 1. Calculate the total number of votes cast.